Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Materials and Methods

 \subsubsection{Results and Discussion}

 The results show that while the clean model suffers substantial degradation under adversarial attacks, the suggested diffusion-based defense preserves strong discriminative capability (ROC-AUC) and improved probability calibration (lower Brier Score and Log-Loss).
 These results support the importance of evaluating the classification model that employs discrimination and probabilistic metrics, as highlighted in~\cite{medium2023metric}.
-The approx. −1 of MCC under AutoAttack perturbations for the baseline indicates a complete reveal of the predictions and confirms that the adversarial attack effectively destroyed the classifier.
-Table~\ref{tab:comprehensive_metrics} summarizes the quantitative comparison.
+The approximation −1 of MCC under AutoAttack perturbations for the baseline indicates a complete reveal of the predictions and confirms that the adversarial attack effectively destroyed the classifier.
+Table~\ref{tab:comprehensive_metrics} summarizes the quantitative comparison. { It is important to explain that the baseline model is designed purposely as a standard reference without any defense technique.
+Its role is not to achieve maximum robustness, but to provide a fair comparison framework to evaluate the effectiveness of the proposed diffusion-based defense.